Band Wagon (album): Reception

-Touring and live recordings
+Tour and live recordings

 To tour the record, Suzuki formed the band Huckleback (ハックルバック), consisting of keyboardist Hiroshi Sato, bassist Akihiro Tanaka, and drummer Toshiaki Hayashi.
 The group played around 10 shows, before disbanding on November 16, 1975.

 Live recordings from the tour appear on 2008's Shigeru Suzuki History Box - Crown Years 1974–1979 box set.
-In 2014, Suzuki performed Band Wagon in its entry for his Get Back Sessions Special "Band Wagon" Live concert video.
+In 2014, Suzuki performed Band Wagon in its entirety for his Get Back Sessions Special "Band Wagon" Live concert video.
 It peaked at number 272 on Oricon's DVD chart.
-A 2-disc live album recorded during the original 1975 tour on April 4 and May 15 was released on September 23, 2015 under the title 1975 Live.
+A 2-disc live album recorded during the original 1975 tour on April 4 and May 15 was released on September 23, 2015, under the title 1975 Live.